top of page

 They blame it on their appearance, or an aspect of their personality, or that their life isn’t where they thought it should be by now.

 (I get it.
 I truly empathise, I have absolutely felt this way before.
 When you feel like this, it seems without-a-doubt, unquestionably true.
-And it’s awful and exhausting and leads to bad choices and playing small and lost sleep and energy).
+And it’s awful and exhausting and leads to bad choices and playing small and lost sleep and low energy).

 So then I ask my clients where a child gets their worth from, what makes a child ‘good enough’.
 They usually look at me blankly.